Chia-Network/chia-docs/docs/04coin-set-model/coin_set_vs_account.md

 Coins can only be spent once, making the results deterministic (if you run the same program multiple times, you'll get the same result each time).
 Because of this, re-applying mempool transactions after a new block is not necessary.

-Note, however, that smart coins _could_ be designed such that multiple people could spent the same coin, which would potentially reduce determinism for those coins.
+Note, however, that smart coins _could_ be designed such that multiple people could spend the same coin, which would potentially reduce determinism for those coins.

 #### Account